steviegt6/steviegt6/README.md

 ---

 I program and develop mods for games in my free time.
-I like programming and reverse engineering, problem solving is fun.
-I have a presence mainly in the Terraria modding community, but I have dabbled in Minecrat, Stardew Valley, and HoloCure.
+I like programming and reverse engineering; problem solving is fun.
+I have a presence mainly in the Terraria modding community, but I have dabbled in Minecraft, Stardew Valley, and HoloCure.

 ## Like what I do?